IWU-CS253/project-tree/docs/iteration_report_1.md

 Zach created the add character button

-Azeem, Josh created the github actions and unit test files, although no tests were made.
+Josh created the github actions and unit test files, although no tests were made.

 Adjustments